 - mental health issues including depression and anxiety

 - car accidents

-A physician can increase the dose very slowly to reduce the risk of side effects and to allow the patient’s body enough time to adjust to the medication.
+A physician or surgeon can increase the dose very slowly to reduce the risk of side effects and to allow the patient’s body enough time to adjust to the medication.

 A patient may need to switch to another opioid, stop opioids altogether, or use additional medications to manage the side effects.